 The following unaudited pro forma combined consolidated financial statements as of and for the year ended December 31, 2013 combine the historical consolidated financial statements of the Company and Summit.
-The unaudited pro forma combined consolidated financial statements give effect to the proposed Summit merger as if the merger occurred on December 31, 2013 with respect to the unaudited pro forma combined consolidated balance sheet, and on January 1, 2013 with respect to the unaudited pro forma combined consolidated income statement.
+The unaudited pro forma combined consolidated financial statements give effect to the proposed Summit merger as if the merger occurred on December 31, 2013 with respect to the unaudited pro forma combined consolidated pro forma combined consolidated pro forma combined consolidated nc sheet, and on January 1, 2013 with respect to the unaudited pro forma combined consolidated nc sheet.